Do you know that Hoya bilobata is known as Queen’s Tears due to its ornated and beautiful leaves which are frequently used in art products?

 - Prepare a container and fill it in half with the sphagnum moss.
 Similarly, moist the moss but be careful not to overwater it.

-- Place the cuttings till the nodes into the moss.
+- Place the cuttings till the nodes are in the moss.

 - After about four weeks, you’ll notice the stem developing roots.